 Consolidating touch points for saab

 The necessary design for mechanical fastening complicates the structure, especially in thin sections, because of the need for access to both sides of the bond line.
-A significant contribution to the total cost is the assembly cost where the precured composite elements are assembled, drilled, and fastened.

 The reduced thermal mass and ability to focus the heating energy permits change of the operating temperature rapidly which improves the products produced.